Summary of this year’s Changes

 Updates to the SPS Model Pay Policy for Schools & Academies

-We will be updating our model pay policy and guidance for schools and academies in light of the recently published School teachers Pay and Conditions Document.
+We will now be updating our model pay policy and guidance for schools and academies in light of the recently published School teachers Pay and Conditions Document.

 Our pay policy guidance contains a number of alternative approaches to pay progression which schools may wish to consider.

 Meaningful consultation is encouraged with staff and unions at a local level about any revisions to a school’s pay policy.